State Machines for the Rest of Us

 state: State<SM>;

-This is the actual core functionality of the state controller.
+attachMethods is the core of the state controller.
 It takes the controller instance and the state methods, and returns a new controller instance with the methods attached.

 export function attachMethods<